v4rakh/prosody_web_admin_rest/README.md

 * Copy `config/env.example` to `config/env` and adjust to your needs
 * `composer install`
 * `php bin/phpmig migrate`
-* start server with `php -S localhost:8080 -t public public/index.php`
-* point browser to [localhost:8080](http://localhost:8080) to have a preview

 ## Deployment ##